Skip to main content Skip to footer

 Creating a new employee onboarding program:

-No matter what type of project or task your team is working on, the RACI model can provide a great solution for allocating responsibilities and avoiding confusion.
+No matter what type of project or task your team is working on, the RACI model can be a great way to allocate responsibilities and avoid confusion.

 The pros and cons of RACI